qualabs/obs-amd-ama-plugin/README.md

 ## Installation

 The plugin can be installed using dpkg command once you have the plugin package.
-To obtain the package, download the package zip from the repo and unzip it or build the package following the instructions of section [Build Plugin](#build-plugin).
+To obtain the package, download the package zip from the repo and unzip it or build the package following the instructions of section Build Plugin.
 To install the package run the following command:

 `dpkg -i obs-amd-ama-plugin.deb`

 After running command, AMD AMA Plugin features should be available when launching OBS.

-## Build Plugin {#build-plugin}
+## Build Plugin

 To build the plugin run the following commands: